 Each section provides step-by-step instructions and images to support the learning of the visual programming language, Scratch.
-This language type is suitable for students demonstrating the Achievement Standards for Years 3 and 4 and Years 5 and 6 in the Australian Curriculum.
+This language type is suitable for Years 3 and 4 and Years 5 and 6 students following the Australian Curriculum.
 If another curriculum is being used, please refer to the specific requirements regarding the use of a visual programming language.